MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Supported versions:

-  - On Windows and macOS since 101 or later
+  - On Windows and macOS since 101, until 109

   #### Description

+  This policy is obsolete and doesn't work in Microsoft Edge after version 109.
+This policy was only provided temporarily to allow Enterprises to adapt to the new clamping behavior.

    When the policy is set to Enabled, the Javascript setTimeout() with a timeout of 0ms will no longer be fixed to 1ms to schedule timer-based callbacks.
    When the policy is set to Disabled, the Javascript setTimeout() with a timeout of 0ms will be fixed to 1ms to schedule timer-based callbacks.
    When the policy is unset, use the browser's default behavior for setTimeout() function.

    This is a web standards compliancy feature, but it may change task ordering on a web page, leading to unexpected behavior on sites that are dependent on a certain ordering.
    It also may affect sites with a lot of setTimeout()s with a timeout of 0ms usage.
 For example, increasing CPU load.

    For users where this policy is unset, Microsoft Edge Stable will roll out the change gradually on the stable channel.

-This is a temporary policy that is planned to be removed in Microsoft Edge Stable 105.
-This deadline may be extended if there is a need for enterprises.

   #### Supported features: